Igor-Yworld/asgaros-forum/README.md

 Asgaros Forum is a lightweight and simple plugin to extend WordPress with the function of a forum.

+The fork has all the necessary meta tags for posts.
+Forum maps for adding to search engines, for better indexing and SEO in general.

 ## Description
 Asgaros Forum is the perfect WordPress plugin if you want to extend your website with a lightweight and feature-rich discussion board.
 It is easy to set up, super fast and perfectly integrated into WordPress.